Raymond trained and worked as an actor before joining Thames Television

 so Raymond would dash off a design sketch, scoot off to Borovick's

-in Soho in the West End of London for the fabric, and also to
+in Soho in the West End of London for the fabric, and also to Ells

 and Farrier (or Creative Beadcraft) not far from Borovick's

-and he and his single seamstress (Sylvia Juren) would make the
+and he and his single seamstress (Sylvia Juren) would make the costumes

-costumes ready for the rehearsal.
+ready for the rehearsal.

 The phenomenal and frenzied speed at which the costumes were put

 together to meet the tight schedule sometimes led to mistakes.
+Raymond

-and my assistant stuck them on back to front.
-I had letters from
+stuck them on back to front.
+I had letters from an angry music teacher

-an angry music teacher telling me off for that!"
+telling me off for that!"

 The key costumes came with a bit more warning, and so more time

 could be spent in their design.
-For some parts of the costumes
+For some parts of the costumes (for

-(for instance T-Bag's tiaras and the intricate trims and girdles
+instance T-Bag's tiaras and the intricate trims and girdles for

-in Dorset (Roger Adhampstead).
+Dorset (Roger Adhampstead).

 I